happybeing/visualisation-lab/README.md

 # Visualisation Lab

-An experimental visualisation workbench built using Svelte - work in progress.
+VisLab is an experimental visualisation workbench being built using Svelte.

-Having begun life as [svelte-rdf-vis](https://github.com/theWebalyst/svelte-rdf-vis), Visualisation Lab will not be restricted to RDF / Linked Data, although that remains the initial and probably the main focus.
-If you wish to use it with other kinds of data they can be added by implementing a small number of JavaScript classes.
+This is a work in progress so nothing fancy yet although potentially useful even now.

+Feedback and contributions are welcome.

+Visualisation Lab aims to make it easy to do useful stuff as easily as possible with RDF / Linked Data.
+So 'semantic sources' are the focus, but this doesn't mean you can't visualise other data.
+Many formats will be or are already supported from CSV to directly querying of databases.

+If you wish to add support for a new data source or format it can be added easily, by implementing a couple of JavaScript classes to load the data and get it into one of the standard formats used internally for visualisation which are defined in the **VisLab JSON ViewModel Specificaiton** (see below).

+## Plan
 The plan is to start simple but long term aim to allow visualisation of data from multiple sources (manual, queried, loaded, filtered) to be explored, mixed and mashed through multiple visualisations.